adambiltcliffe/codex/readme.md

 Change signature of canTarget on abilities
 Change signature of hasKeyword
-Put back deleted Brick Thief tests when more than 2 buildings can exist Deprecate the use of getCurrentValues, getName and getCurrentController Move the first three tests from neutral.test.js into a keyword test file Make suggestActions do something sensible for patrollers (not bases) Use a schema validation library to simplify action checking
+Put back deleted Brick Thief tests when more than 2 buildings can exist Deprecate the use of getCurrentValues and getCurrentController Move the first three tests from neutral.test.js into a keyword test file Make suggestActions do something sensible for patrollers (not bases) Use a schema validation library to simplify action checking